-Being LGBT+ does not automatically mean you will have mental health issues.
-But you may be more likely to develop mental health issues.
+Being LGBT+ doesn’t automatically mean you will have mental health issues.
+But you may be more likely to develop them.
 A review of studies on mental health issues in the LGBT+ community found the following:

 - LGBT+ people are at more risk of suicidal behaviour and self-harm than non-LGBT+ people.

 - Gay and bisexual men are 4 times more likely to attempt suicide across their lifetime than the rest of the population.

-- LGBT+ people are 1½ times more likely to develop depression and anxiety compared to the rest of the population.
+- LGBT+ people are 1½ times more likely to develop depression and anxiety disorder compared to the rest of the population.